 Sometimes the jails or prisons will also provide the date the person was first incarcerated, the court that referred the person to the jail or prison, the penal code section the person was charged with or convicted of violating, the scheduled release date of the prisoner if any, and even a record of prior incarcerations of the person for other offenses.

-For people in county jail, contact the local County Sheriff's Department, which usually runs the county jail (in rare cases a city may run a jail, in which case contact that city's police department).
+For people in county jail, contact the local County Sheriff's Department, which usually runs the county jail (in rare cases a city may run a local jail, in which case contact that city's police department).

 For people in federal prison, contact the Federal Bureau of Prisons.

 Many prisons and jails have online databases for locating inmates.

 The Federal Bureau of Prisons has an online database of past and present inmates, and an Inmate Locator for searching by last name and first name.
 The website is here: